What effect would the dismemberment of Russia have to European security of Gas Supply

 Russia still has a smoldering problem at its Caucasian borderlands.
 Installing a strongman there and pampering him with generous cash did nothing to heal the fundamental rift that goes through those borderlands.
 Pull the money out, and we will see how deep loyalty goes.
 However, that’s not the only region where resentment festers.

 In July 2015, the Economist newspaper published an article examining the possibilities for an accidental breakup of Russia.
 They had concluded that Russia today is much weaker than most like to believe and that Putin has shown that the old order (frozen after the breakup of the Soviet Union) does not count for anything anymore.
-The annexation of the Crimea has exposed the subterfuge of inviolable borders for what it always was.
+The annexation of Crimea has exposed the subterfuge of inviolable borders for what it always was.

 I have spent a lot of time on the prospects for Russia as a country and even if you don’t believe it, this is not our main concern here as this is an energy blog and not a geopolitics feature.
 But you know, the two are intertwined more often than not.

 Russian Gas for Europe comes from two main locations inside Russia – the old fields of northern Urals Urengoy and Yamburg (plus some small fry in between) and also the Yamal peninsula with its giant Bovanenkovo field.
 Those regions belong to the Ural Federal District and more specifically to the Yamal Autonomous Okrug.
-It’s not the most restive region of Russia but if the much more independent-minded Republic of Yakutia goes more independent, all bets are off.
+It’s not the most restive region of Russia but if the much more independent-minded Republic of Yakutia becomes more independent, all bets are off.

 Is it likely that Yamal will break free of Moscow’s grip soon?
 Not really!
-Is it impossible – well the implosion of the Soviet Union itself has shown us that those things happen at astonishing speed when they actually do happen and the ingredients for a fresh round of disintegration in Russia are clearly festering.
+Is it impossible – well the implosion of the Soviet Union itself has shown us that those things happen at astonishing speed when they do happen and the ingredients for a fresh round of disintegration in Russia are festering.
 Who would have thought that one European country could be invaded by another in this century?
 Who would have thought that borders would be changed by force again in our neighborhood?
 Who would indeed have thought that the Soviet Union would disband so quickly in 1988 or that the civil society would hold some age-old dictators in the Arab world responsible after decades of iron-fisted rule?

 History has a way of doing away with age-old certainties overnight, and then we are left puzzling and running for our shirts.

-If a new Siberian Republic (let’s call it that for the sake of argument) rises from the ashes of Russia, then there would be some form of rest Russia which would probably be much more European and much less Asian in outlook and composition.
-It would suddenly become an energy importer and loose exporter status and look much more like Ukraine today.
+If a new Siberian Republic (let’s call it that for the sake of argument) rises from the ashes of Russia, then there would be some form of the rest of Russia which would probably be much more European and much less Asian in outlook and composition.
+It would suddenly become an energy importer and lose exporter status and look much more like Ukraine today.
 It would immediately become a transit country for Ural gas on its way to Europe and it would all happen in a price depressed period leaving less cash on the table for everyone.

 Shall we run for our shirts in panic?
 Hell no, but a little thought about a contingency plan for such a scenario will sure not be wasted time.
 And if it proved to be wasted – we have wasted time and money on worse than a contingency plan for how to keep apartments in Europe warm and lights on if Russia falters.